anilesh-prajapati/Deep-Learning-with-TensorFlow-Keras-and-PyTorch/README.md

 This repository is home to the code accompanying  Deep Learning with TensorFlow, Keras, and PyTorch series of video tutorials.

-# Notebooks
+# Curriculum

-Below is a breakdown of the lessons covered across the videos, including their duration and associated notebooks.
+Below is a breakdown of the lessons covered across the videos:
 ### Deep Learning with TensorFlow, Keras, and PyTorch

 * #### Lesson 1: Introduction to Deep Learning and Artificial Intelligence